Econ 437 Spring 2023 Problem Set 1

 Question 1.
 In this question, you see the impact of taking logs of the data.
 To do this we consider the relationship between FDI stock and income.

 Download the data Data_ps1.xlsx .
-The first column is the name of the country, the second column is GDP per capita, and the third column is outward FDI stock over GDP.
+The rst column is the name of the country, the second column is GDP per capita, and the third column is outward FDI stock over GDP.
 The data is downloaded from UNCTAD statistics, and it is for 2019.

 b) Plot .
 Let GDP per capita be on the x-axis and outward FDI stock/GDP on the y-axis.
 You may remove outliers, for example, remove countries if their Outward FDI Stock /GDP is higher than 10.